microsoftgraph/microsoft-graph-docs-contrib/concepts/applications-how-to-add-certificate.md

 ## Read the certificate details

 To add a certificate programmatically using Microsoft Graph, you need the certificate's key.
-You can optionally add the certificate thumbprint.
+You can optionally add the certificate's thumbprint.

 ### [Optional] Get the certificate thumbprint

-It isn't required to add the certificate thumprint to the request payload.
-If you want to add the thumbprint, you can run the following PowerShell request to read the certificate thumbprint.
+It isn't required to add the certificate thumbprint to the request payload.
+If you want to add the thumbprint, you can run the following PowerShell request to read the certificate's thumbprint.
 This request assumes that you generated and exported the certificate to your local drive.

 #### Request